1 / 50

 40 / 50

-A. Starting down a hill and finishing a curve
+A. Starting up a hill and entering a curve

-B. Starting up a hill and finishing a curve
+B. Starting down a hill and finishing a curve

 C. Starting down a hill and entering a curve

-D. Starting up a hill and entering a curve
+D. Starting up a hill and finishing a curve

 Special conditions where you should downshift are: before starting down a hill slow down and shift down to a speed that you can control without using the brakes hard, and before entering a curve slow down to a safe speed and downshift to the right gear before entering the curve.